imgag/ngs-bits/doc/GSvar/preferred_transcripts.md

 ## Preferred transcripts

 Some genes have many different transcripts, but in most cases only one of the transcripts is relevant for diagnostics.
-Therefor, a preferred transcript can be defined for each gene.
+Therefor, one or several preferred transcripts can be defined per gene.

-The preferred transcript is used for:
+The preferred transcripts are used to:

-* Automatically select the preferred transcript in the variant details list.
+* automatically select the preferred transcript in the variant details list
-* Listing only the the preferred transcript in the variant details of the report.
+* list only the the preferred transcript in the variant details of the report
+* highlight the preferred transcript in the `Alamut` contect menu

-### Setting preferred transcripts
+### Show/edit preferred transcripts

-Setting preferred transcripts is only possible by a batch import using the menu entry `Tools > Genes > Preferred trascripts > Import`.
+Showing preferred transcripts is done using the menu entry `Tools > Genes > Show/edit preferred transcripts`:

+![alt text](preferred_transcripts_list.png)

+In this dialog you can also edit preferred transcripts.
+The changes are imported when hitting the `ok` button at the bottom of the dialog.

 The import does not give any feedback unless an error occurs.

-*Detail information for administrators:
-The file is a tab-separated file with the gene name in first column and ENST number in the second column.
+The preferred transcript list is a tab-separated list with the

+* gene name in first column and
+* one or several comma-separated ENST number in the second column.
-To import several preferred transcripts per gene, add two rows with the same gene name.*

-### Listing preferred transcripts

-Preferred transcripts can be listed using the menu entry `Tools > Genes > Preferred trascripts > Show`:

-![alt text](preferred_transcripts_list.png)

 --

 [back to main page](index.md)